awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-rules.md

 "Fn::ValueOf" : ["ElbVpc", "Tags.Department"]
 ```

 If you specify multiple values for a parameter, the Fn::ValueOf function can return a list\.
-For example, you can specify multiple subnets and get a list of Availability Zones where each member is the Avalibility Zone of a particular subnet:
+For example, you can specify multiple subnets and get a list of Availability Zones where each member is the Availability Zone of a particular subnet:

 ```
 "Fn::ValueOf" : ["ListOfElbSubnets", "AvailabilityZone"]